sbmlteam/moccasin/README.md

 Funding acknowledgments
 -----------------------

-This work is made possible thanks in part to funding from the Mount Sinai School of Medicine in New York City, provided as part of the NIH-funded project *Modeling Immunity for Biodefense* (Principal Investigator: [http://www.mountsinai.org/profiles/stuart-c-sealfon](Stuart Sealfon)).
+This work is made possible thanks in part to funding from the Mount Sinai School of Medicine in New York City, provided as part of the NIH-funded project *Modeling Immunity for Biodefense* (Principal Investigator: [Stuart Sealfon](http://www.mountsinai.org/profiles/stuart-c-sealfon)).

 Copyright and license